-“Many applicants — and their recommenders — who are not native English speakers face an immediate challenge that make it more difficult for them to convey their story with the same clarity, confidence and impact as those who have stronger English skills,” says Dan Bauer, founder and CEO of The MBA Exchange, a leading admissions consulting firm.
+“Many applicants — and their recommenders — who are not native English speakers face an immediate challenge that makes it more difficult for them to convey their story with the same clarity, confidence and impact as those who have stronger English skills,” says Dan Bauer, founder and CEO of The MBA Exchange, a leading admissions consulting firm.

 SCHOOLS APPEAR TO WELCOME TRANSLATION SERVICES

 All this raises an obvious question: Should a non-native English speaker get professional help and how do business schools view translation services?

 Admission officials at several schools appear to recognize the benefit of engaging a professional translator for at least certain parts of an MBA application.
 Stanford Graduate School of Business, for example, advises recommenders to get help.
 “If you think your English is not sufficient to convey complex ideas, write the letter in your native language, and then have it translated into English,” the school advises applicants.
 “The translation can be performed by a friend, colleague, or a paid service — but not by the applicant or the applicant’s friend or family member.”

 The University of Chicago’s Booth School of Business gives similar direction.
 “We understand if your recommender’s native language is not English it can pose some difficulty,” according to Booth’s application instructions.
 “He is welcome to use a translation service and submit that to us, in addition to the recommendation in his native language.
 We do have to have a version in English, and unfortunately, it cannot come from you as the applicant.”